The Mougous Lab

 News

-The Mougous Lab is excited to announce our upcoming move to Yale School of Medicine's Department of Microbial Pathogenesis and the Microbial Sciences Institute at West Campus.
+The Mougous Lab has moved to Yale School of Medicine's Department of Microbial Pathogenesis and the Microbial Sciences Institute at West Campus.
 We look forward to this tremendous opportunity and the collaborative possibilities with our new colleagues.

-November 25, 2024 - Zhihang 'Eric' Tao joins as a new Postdoctoral Scholar
+August 1, 2025 – Minwoo Bae joins as new Postdoctoral Scholar

-Eric comes to us from the Fang Lab at Shanghai Jiao Tong University, where he worked on various questions pertaining to colorectal cancer and the gut microbiome.
-We are excited to bring on Eric as the newest addition of our research team!
+Min comes to us from the Balskus Lab at Harvard University, where he worked on various questions pertaining to the gut microbiome.
+We are excited to bring on Min as the newest addition of our research team!

 Questions?
 Contact Us.